readthedocs/readthedocs.org/docs/team.rst

 You can email us at dev@readthedocs.org if you want to join our operations team.
-Because of the sensitive nature (API tokens, secret keys, SSL certs, etc.) of the work, we keep a private GitHub repository with the opreations code & documentation.
+Because of the sensitive nature (API tokens, secret keys, SSL certs, etc.) of the work, we keep a private GitHub repository with the operations code & documentation.

 The tools that we use are: